AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Sedimentation_Solution.md

 The PVC pipe that forms the diffusers changes in shape and wall thickness during the molding process.
 The inner width of the rectangle is created by forcing the pipe over a rectangular wedge that is the thickness you calculated above.
 During the molding process, PVC pipe wall cross-sectional area is conserved.
 The pipe wall is stretched in total length approximately 20%.
 Another way to think about this is that the thickness of the wall is reduced by a factor of 1/1.2 because the mass of PVC is conserved and the density is unchanged.
 Thus, volume and cross-sectional area are conserved.

-* Start by drawing a picture of what is happening to the deformation of the pipe as it is converted from the circular pipe to the rectangular diffuer slot (assume that the slot is a rectangle with perfectly square corners).
+* Start by drawing a picture of what is happening to the deformation of the pipe as it is converted from the circular pipe to the rectangular diffuser slot (assume that the slot is a rectangle with perfectly square corners).
 You do not need to submit your sketches for this design challenge.
     * Draw the initial circular pipe.
 Label the diagram with the appropriate variables for inner diameter, outer diameter, and wall thickness.
     * Draw the final rectangular diffuser slot.
 Label the diagram with the appropriate variables for length, width, and wall thickness.